-· Consider alternative, non-biocide hull coatings. • Clean the bottom with a soft, non-abrasive sponge.
+- Consider alternative, non-biocide hull coatings.
+Clean the better with a soft non abrasive space. - Clean the bottom with a soft, non-abrasive sponge. - Use hull cleaning companies who use green management practices such as monitoring their divers and using non-abrasive scrubbing agents that do not release paint into the water.
+For more information visit https://www3.epa.gov/npdes/pubs/vgp_hull_husbandry.pdf.

-https://www3.epa.gov/npdes/pubs/vgp\hull\husbandry.pdf.